alcarney/blog/content/blog/2020/passing-strings-between-tinygo-wasm.md

 +++
-title = "Passing strings between TinyGo and JavaScript" author = ["Alex Carney"] description = "Figuring out how WebAssembly handles memory" date = 2020-05-06 draft = false tags = ["go", "tinygo", "wasm", "js"]
+title = "Passing strings between TinyGo and JavaScript" author = ["Alex Carney"] description = """\
+Figuring out how WebAssembly handles memory and how to use it to pass data between it and \
+JavaScript.\
+"""
+date = 2020-05-06
+draft = false
+tags = ["go", "tinygo", "wasm", "js"]